codeswiftly/00-Swift-Introduction/README.md

 Welcome to Swift!
 Type :help for assistance.
 ```

-Now that the interpreter is running, you can enter your first command.
+Now that the REPL is running, you can enter your first command.
 As a first instruction, it is customary to instruct the computer to reply, "Hello World!"
 In Swift, this is done via the following command:

 ```
 println("Hello World!")